Introduction to Pumas

 fig

-You still see variability in the plot above, mainly due to the residual variability components in the model.
-It is quite trivial to change the parameter estimates of only a subset of parameters as below
+We still see variability in the plot above due to the residual variability components in the model.
+If we set the residual error variance parameters to tiny values as below

-and now if we perform the simulation again without random effects to get only the population mean,
+and perform the simulation without residual random effects we get only the population mean:

 sims = simobs(